ansak95/FrameworkFDPP/README.md

-# Framework for FDPP (Fatigue Damage Prognostic Problems)
+# Framework for FDPP (Fatigue Damage Prognostics Problem)

 FDPP is an open-source framework for generating large synthetic data sets specific to fatigue damage prognostic problems, in particular for an aerospace structure problems (e.g. fuselage panels).